Neocyte/MyReads/README.md

 * Press the 'plus' button on the bottom right to search for books that you would like to add to your shelves

-* Click on any book that you have searched, and choose which shelve you would like to add that book to
+* Click on any book that you have searched, and choose which shelf you would like to add that book to

 * If you would like to change a book's shelf or remove a book, click on a book in your shelves